Secured funding for the project

 Q: Will there be an impact to the project as a result of not securing a $500,000 grant this year from the State of Florida Division of Historical Resources?

 A: Miami-Dade County submitted a request for $500,000 to the competitive capital grant program of the State of Florida Division of Historical Resources.
 These funds were requested to help with the work necessary to stabilize and restore the historic front building to its 1927 splendor.
 The Division of Historical Resources ruled that the grant request was technically “ineligible.”
 Miami-Dade County strongly disagrees with this ruling and has submitted a letter attesting to the project’s conformance with the State’s grant guidelines and its development as a model of historic preservation practices.
 Our response to the State can be accessed here.
-While these additional funds would have been helpful, the project is still on track with the secured $20 million in County funding in place.
+While these additional funds would have been helpful, the project is still on track with the secured $20 million in County funding and the $2 million Knight Foundation grant in place.

 Support from the State’s Division of Historical Resources